WaaromZoMoeilijk/server-client/README.md

 # Server Client
 This project enables us to setup a client-server connection and automatic proxy (after registering) to access your personal cloud storage from anywhere without portforwarding.
 Besides that the device will publish mulitple file servers to accomodate a variaty of platforms to integrate.

+* Nextcloud - Local and external
+* SMB Network drive - Local
+* more?

 This system is modular and can be extended with anything later on.
 Prebuild software repo's:

 [DietPI](https://dietpi.com/docs/software/) | [Linuxserver.io](https://docs.linuxserver.io/) | [Awesome Selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted)